lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 Whether you're using full-blown bootstrap or just leveraging the familiar grid these will save you time when writing repetitive media queries.
 Due to the similarities in naming conventions these mixins work with both Bootstrap v3 and the newly released v4 but in these examples I'll be using v4 breakpoints.

 They're also versatile and work nicely even with your own custom naming conventions and breakpoints.
+If you want to see the full code snippet, [jump straight to it](#the-entire-code).

 ## What do the mixins do?

-These mixins provide a semantic media query mixin for the following:
+They provide a semantic media query mixin for the following:

 * Respond above XX.
 * Respond below XX.
 * Respond between XX and XX.

-Where XX is the two letter bootstrap breakpoint (i.e. sm, md).
+Where XX is the two letter Bootstrap breakpoint (i.e. sm, md).

 ## What problems do the mixins solve?

-While developing bootstrap sites there are a couple of things I find myself writing over and over again:
+While developing Bootstrap sites there are a couple of things I find myself writing over and over again:

 {{< highlight css >}}
 @media (min-width: 768px) {